To view as a PDF click here.

 If you have a complaint about the service we have provided you should in the first instance contact the person dealing with your case.
 This is usually the person named in the initial letter we sent to you at the start of your matter.

-Should you feel uncomfortable about making your initial complaint to the person dealing with the matter, or you have complained to that person and you remain dissatisfied following their response, then you should refer the matter directly to Kevin Valler, the Head of our Best Practice Department.
+Should you feel uncomfortable about making your initial complaint to the person dealing with the matter, or you have complained to that person and you remain dissatisfied following their response, then you should refer the matter directly to Mike Parker, the Managing Partner.

 We prefer complaints to be in writing so that there is a clear record of the complaint.
-Mr. Valler may be contacted by email at firstname.lastname@example.org and by post at Alexandra House, St Johns Street, Salisbury, Wiltshire, SP1 2SB.
-If you would prefer to discuss your complaint, you may of course telephone Mr. Valler on 01722 412412.
+Mr. Parker may be contacted by email at firstname.lastname@example.org and by post at Alexandra House, St Johns Street, Salisbury, Wiltshire, SP1 2SB.
+If you would prefer to discuss your complaint, you may of course telephone Mr. Parker on 01722 412412.

 Timescale within which you can expect to hear from us

 Your complaint will be acknowledged upon receipt.
 In most cases the person dealing with your matter will aim to resolve your concerns within 5 working days.
 If that is not possible we will let you have a timescale for dealing with the matter.